bbcarchdev/res_search_service/README.md

 Install [Bower](https://bower.io/).

-Run this command in the root of the project:
+Run these commands in the root of the project:

 ```
 composer install